- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 Do You Need to Book Ahead for Animal Cafes?

-Most animal cafes in Tokyo don’t need bookings that far in advance (although it’s a good idea to make them if you have a tight schedule) you’ll normally either just be able to wander in there and then, or, get a slot for later that day.
+Most animal cafes in Tokyo don’t need bookings that far in advance (although it’s a good idea to make them if you have a tight schedule).
+You’ll normally either be able to wander in there and then or get a slot for later that day.

 However, there are a couple of exceptions that I know of